Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 This saw is solidly built, easy to control, and accurate.
 It’s on a heavy side, but this adds stability and doesn’t make it difficult to use with one hand.

-Because it is a cordless tool, it’s more portable, and a lot more projects can be completed that otherwise would require an extension cord.
-You can easily rip some fence panels or rough cut 2x lumber and all thicknesses of plywood and MDF as well as 1 1/2 oak boards.
-Since it’s a beast, it can eat up the battery quite quickly, so I’d invest in bigger batteries.
+Because it is a cordless tool, it’s more portable.
+A lot more projects can be completed that otherwise would require an extension cord.
+For example, you can easily rip some fence panels or rough cut 2x lumber and all thicknesses of plywood and MDF as well as 1 1/2 oak boards.
+However, since it’s a beast, it can eat up the battery quite quickly, so I’d invest in bigger batteries.

 Hooking up even a small shop van gives you fast, super clean cuts with very little dust on 1x 2x lumber.
 It performs a bit worse on sheet ripping.
 But the visibility of the cut is excellent anyway.